jdlafferty/relational/paper/rebuttal/global_response.md

 a_i \gets \sum_{j} R[i,j] s_j.
 $$

-Here, the learned parameters $s_1, \ldots, s_n \in \reals^{d_s}$ are called symbols because they act as abstract references to objects in the input sequence based on their position.
-To make this explicit, suppose that the symbols are simply the canonical basis vectors, $s_i = \bm{e}_i$ (i.e., 1 in position $i$ and 0 everywhere else).
+Here, the learned parameters $s_1, \ldots, s_n \in {\mathbb R}^{d_s}$ are called symbols because they act as abstract references to objects in the input sequence based on their position.
+To make this explicit, suppose that the symbols are simply the canonical basis vectors, $s_i = \mathbf{e}_i$ (i.e., 1 in position $i$ and 0 everywhere else).
 Then, the updated representation at the $i$th position is exactly the vector of relations with each object in the input sequence.

 $$
 a_i = \begin{pmatrix}R[i,1] \\ \vdots \\ R[i,n]\end{pmatrix}